Quantum Mereology: Factorizing Hilbert Space into Subsystems with Quasi-Classical Dynamics: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Anthony Bartolotta, Ning Bao, ChunJun (Charles) Cao, Aidan Chatwin-Davies, Jason Pollack and Jess Riedel for helpful discussions during the course of this project.
+We are also thankful to two anonymous referees for their comments to help us improve the manuscript.
 This research is funded in part by the Walter Burke Institute for Theoretical Physics at Caltech, by the Foundational Questions Institute, and by the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under Award Number DE-SC0011632.